mgdodge/vue-compiler-treeshaking-bug/README.md

 * `app-cli` - This directory is a standard vue cli app
   * The `lib-vite-0.0.0.tgz` created by the `lib-vite` build/pack process is copied into this directory and installed into the app

+The library and the sample apps use the default output from `npm init vite` or `vue create`.
+The library uses the recommended configuration from [the vite docs](https://vitejs.dev/guide/build.html#library-mode) for library mode.

 ## Reproducing the bug
 __Setup__